Azure/acs-demos/docs/trials/player_api.md

   - Ready - ready to join a game about to start, indicates the player has requested to join a game and the game is about to start (waiting for all players to be ready)
   - Playing - a game is underway

-#### Update (PUT)
+#### Start Gane (PUT)

 When a player asks to join a game they initially receive a response indicating they are waiting for players to join the game.
-Once enough players have indicated they are available the engine informs players via a status update.
-Players must then acknowledge their ability to play within a set time period.
+Once enough players have indicated they are available the engine informs players via a game start command.
+Players must then acknowledge their ability to play for the game to commence.

-PUT /api/v0.1/player/game/status
+PUT /api/v0.1/player/game/start

 Payload: